 A native of Greenwood, Mr. Schulze began his first term as a trustee in 2002 as the lay representative from the Third Congressional District.
-He graduated from Georgia Military Academy, received a BBA degree in accounting from the University of Georgia and a Masters Degree in Accounting from the University of South Carolina.
-Mr. Schulze is a Veteran of the Vietnam War and spent fours year in the US Air Force between 1968 and 1972.
-Among his decorations are the Outstanding Unit Award with “V” Device for Combat Valor and Palm device, the Vietnam Service Medal with four campaign stars, the Korean Defense Service Medal, the Vietnam Gallantry Cross with Palm and the Republic of Vietnam Campaign Medal.
+He graduated from Georgia Military Academy, received a BBA degree in accounting from the University of Georgia and a Master’s Degree in Accounting from the University of South Carolina.
+Mr. Schulze is a Veteran of the Vietnam War and spent four years in the US Air Force between 1968 and 1972.
+Among his decorations are four Outstanding Unit Awards with two “V” Devices for Combat Valor, Vietnam Service Medal with four campaign stars, Armed Forces Expeditionary Medal, Korean Defense Service Medal, Vietnam Gallantry Cross with Palm and Republic of Vietnam Campaign Medal.

-Mr. Schulze is a shareholder in the regional accounting and consulting firm of Elliott Davis, LLC.
-He is a Distinguished Lecturer at the University of Georgia and a member of the Tull School of Accounting Advisory Board.
-He is the former President of the SC Association of CPA’s and a former member of and chairman of the SC Board of Accountancy.
+Mr. Schulze is a retired shareholder in the regional accounting and consulting firm of Elliott Davis Decosimo.
+He currently is a consultant to the firm in business forensics.
+He is a past Distinguished Lecturer at the University of Georgia.
+He is a former President of the SC Association of CPA’s and a former member of and chairman of the SC Board of Accountancy.
 Active throughout his career with many non-profit boards, Mr. Schulze received both the SC Association of CPA’s and the American Institute of CPA’s public service awards.
-He and his wife Sarah have two children.
+He and his wife Sarah have two adult children.

 |G. Murrell Smith, Sr., M.D.|